 The virtual desktop infrastructure (VDI) has, like any other form of technology, been forced to evolve.
-What it promised in the past was rarely what it could deliver in practice.
+What is promised in the past was rarely what it could deliver in practice.
 Today, however, thanks to mobility and cloud and cost, VDI has become a powerful tool for the organisation in search of thin clients, increased mobility and greater control over computing environments.
-This change is being driven by more than just cloud; it is also powered by people and the ways in which businesses are engaging with technologies and solutions.
+This change is being driven by more than just cloud; it is also powered by people and how businesses are engaging with technologies and solutions.

-“Mobility is undoubtedly changing the way in which people work and the way in which IT can support evolving workstyles and behaviour,” says Brendan McAravey, country manager, Citrix South Africa.
+“Mobility is undoubtedly changing how people work and how IT can support evolving workstyles and behaviour,” says Brendan McAravey, country manager, Citrix South Africa.
 “As we see the mobility strategy of different enterprises maturing, simultaneously consumer technology is showing us that it’s apps and data that really matter.”

 In the past, a VDI infrastructure demanded a big budget and advanced skills; now the app and the internet are making it easier to create customised and cheaper desktops.
-This is being further driven by the ways in which people use these technologies.
-Anyone can access the same level of technology through cloud and ‘as a service’ solutions.
+This is being further driven by how people use these technologies.
+Anyone can access the same level of technology through the cloud and ‘as a service’ solutions.
 Organisations of any size can tap into the VDI capabilities previously limited to only those with cash and connections.

 In addition to this, the traditional model of the employee working at the office on a corporate device has undergone a dramatic change.
 For many years, no headline would be complete without ‘BYOD’ blaring from its fonts.
 Now, it’s so inherent in the business structure that the questions are more about how to improve it than how to integrate it.